nuclearcodecat/tofi-emoji/README.md

 tofi-emoji uses the configfile _~/.config/tofi/config-emoji_. just symlink your main config if you'd like to reuse it.
 `ln ~/.config/tofi/config ~/.config/tofi/config-emoji`

-to use, bind a key in your compositor config to execute `tofi-emoji`.
+to use, bind a key in your compositor config to execute the `tofi-emoji` binary
-the executable or a symlink to it needs to be in a PATH directory (or provide a direct path in the keybinding)